hongh-zhang/The-Evolution-of-Defection/README.md

 python 3.8+ is recommended for various performance boost.

+### File structure
+Stage 1, 2, 3 .ipynb:
+	notebooks corresponding to each section in the report

+network.ipynb:
+	examples on using my network module, I would suggest to have a look on this before reading other notebooks

+These are accompanied by 4 folders:

+network: my homebrew pyTorch for implementing ANNs

+axl_utils: module to integrate the axl library with my network

+data: data (csv, ANN, any other objects) generated from the notebooks

+others: me appealing for working out marks

 ### network module
 The network module (inside the network folder) could be used standalone to construct simple ANNs by calling `<import network>`.